chenweixiang/chenweixiang.github.io/_posts/2016-03-20-telecom-3gpp-intro.md

 The first two digits define the series, followed by 2 further digits for the 01 to 13 series or 3 further digits for the 21 to 55 series.

-The full title, specification number and latest version number for every specification can be found in the [current status list](http://www.3gpp.org/ftp/Specs/html-info/status-report.htm).
+The full title, specification number and latest version number for every specification can be found in the [3GPP Specification Status Report](http://www.3gpp.org/ftp/Specs/html-info/status-report.htm).

-An automated [list of Specification numbers](http://www.3gpp.org/ftp/Specs/html-info/SpecReleaseMatrix.htm) - with the Title and details of the Specification Group responsible.
+The [3GPP Specification Release Version Matrix](http://www.3gpp.org/ftp/Specs/html-info/SpecReleaseMatrix.htm) shows the versions which exist in each Release of the 3GPP specifications.

 The following table is got from [Specification Numbering](http://www.3gpp.org/specifications/79-specification-numbering):